Reflective modular forms on lattices of prime level: Notations and basic lemmas

 In view of the above fact, throughout this paper we only consider lattices of genus $\II_{n,2}(p^{\epsilon_p n_p})$, where $n\geq 3$, $p$ is a prime number, $\epsilon_p=-$ or $+$, $1\leq n_p\leq n/2+1$.
-By the Jordan decomposition of discriminant forms and the oddity formula (see \cite{Sch06}), $\epsilon_p$ is completely determined by $n$, $p$ and $n_p$.
-Therefore if two lattices of signature $(n,2)$ and prime level $p$ have the same determinant then they are isomorphic.
-Moreover, it is easy to derive the following facts \begin{enumerate} \item When $p=2$, the number $n-2$ is divisible by $4$ and $n_p$ is even. \item When $p\equiv 1 \mod 4$, we have $n-2\in 4\ZZ$. \item When $p\equiv 3 \mod 4$, we have $n\in 2\ZZ$.
+By the Jordan decomposition of discriminant forms and the oddity formula (see \cite[\S 3]{Sch06}), $\epsilon_p$ is completely determined by $n$, $p$ and $n_p$.
+Therefore, if two lattices of signature $(n,2)$ and prime level $p$ have the same determinant then they are isomorphic.
+Moreover, it is easy to derive the following facts \begin{enumerate} \item When $p=2$, the number $n-2$ is divisible by $4$ and $n_p$ is even; \item When $p\equiv 1 \mod 4$, we have $n-2\in 4\ZZ$; \item When $p\equiv 3 \mod 4$, we have $n\in 2\ZZ$.
 Moreover, if $n\equiv 0\mod 4$ then $n_p$ is odd; if $n\equiv 2\mod 4$ then $n_p$ is even. \end{enumerate}

-Let $M$ be a such lattice.
-By \cite{Nik80}, $M$ can be represented as $U\oplus U(p)\oplus L$ or $2U\oplus L$, where $U$ is the unique even unimodular lattice of signature $(1,1)$ and $L$ is a positive definite lattice.
-A primitive vector $v\in M$ is reflective if and only if $(v,v)=2$ or $(v,v)=2p$ and $v/p \in M^\vee$.
-As in \cite[Lemma 2.2]{Ma17}, we show that if $M$ carries a reflective modular form for a finite-index subgroup $\Gamma < \Orth^+ (M)$ then $M$ also has a reflective modular form for any other finite-index subgroup $\Gamma' < \Orth^+ (M)$.
-Thus $M$ is reflective if and only if it has a reflective modular form for $\Orth^+(M)$.
-In this paper we only consider reflective modular forms with respect to $\Orth^+(M)$.
-Such modular forms are called symmetric in Scheithauer's papers \cite{Sch06, Sch17}.
-We remark that Scheithauer established a bound on the signature of reflective Borcherds products not invariant under $\Orth^+(M)$ (see \cite[Theorem 6.5]{Sch17}).
+Let $M$ be such a lattice.
+By \cite{Nik80}, $M$ can be represented as $U\oplus U(p)\oplus L$ or $2U\oplus L$, where $U$ is a hyperbolic plane, namely the unique even unimodular lattice of signature $(1,1)$, and $L$ is a positive definite lattice.
+A primitive vector $v\in M$ is reflective if and only if $(v,v)=2$ or $(v,v)=2p$ and $v/p \in M^\vee$ (see \cite[Proposition 2.5]{Sch06}).

-By \cite[Proposition 5.1]{Sch15} and the Eichler criterion (see e.g. \cite[Proposition 4.1]{Gri18}), all vectors of norm $2$ in $M$ are in a same $\Orth^+(M)$-orbit, and all reflective vectors of norm $2p$ in $M$ are also in a same $\Orth^+(M)$-orbit.
-Thus, for a reflective modular form with respect to $\Orth^+(M)$, all $2$-reflective divisors have a same multiplicity denoted by $c_1$.
-All $2p$-reflective divisors have a same multiplicity and we denote it by $c_p$.
-A reflective modular form is called strongly if its divisors have multiplicity one.
-A lattice $M$ is called $2$-reflective (resp. $2p$-reflective) if it has a $2$-reflective (resp. $2p$-reflective) modular form.
+By \cite[Proposition 5.1]{Sch15} and the Eichler criterion (see e.g. \cite[Proposition 4.1]{Gri18}), all vectors of norm $2$ in $M$ are in the same $\Orth^+(M)$-orbit, and all reflective vectors of norm $2p$ in $M$ are also in the same $\Orth^+(M)$-orbit.
+Therefore, for a symmetric reflective modular form, all $2$-reflective divisors have the same multiplicity denoted by $c_1$, and all $2p$-reflective divisors have the same multiplicity denoted by $c_p$.
+A symmetric reflective modular form is called \textit{strongly} if it has only simple zeros (i.e. $c_1, c_p\leq 1$).
+A symmetric reflective modular form is called \textit{$2$-reflective} (resp. \textit{$2p$-reflective}) if $c_p=0$ (resp. $c_1=0$).
+A lattice $M$ is called \textit{$2$-reflective} (resp. \textit{$2p$-reflective}) if it has a $2$-reflective (resp. $2p$-reflective) modular form.

 \begin{lemma}[Lemma 2.3 in \cite{Ma17}] If $M$ is $2$-reflective, then any even overlattice $M'$ of $M$ is also $2$-reflective. \end{lemma}